heydarm/console-encryptor-decryptor/README.md

-Console encryptor decryptor has the folowing arguments which should be passed:
+CLI encryptor decryptor has the folowing arguments which should be passed:
 **`-mode`** — could be "enc" or "dec" which means encoding or decoding respectively.
 **`-key`**  — integer which is used to en/decrypt data.
 **`-data`** — string which should be en/decrypted.
 If both data and in are passed, program will prefer `-data` over `-in`